marcelodavidp/PortafolioData/README.md

  ##     1. Understand the business, strategy, and stakeholders.
  ##     2. Understand the business cases and the final users.

-### In the understanding business phase:

-I used 3 great tools:
+### During the phase of understanding the business, I used 3 great tools:

       ### Business Model Canvas:
 It defines the value proposition to the customer, how the business delivers the value proposition, and what the key resources are for that.
 In addition, it outlines the cost and sales structure for the business.